EricAn96/Hack-the-north-2021/README.md

 This is a project to contribute for Hack The North 2021.

-Intruducing, Covi - Covid themed discord bot, a fun and friendly way to learn about covid-19!
+Intruducing Covi, a covid themed discord bot.
+A fun and friendly way to learn about covid-19!

 ## Inspiration